 Donna Wiegle is the founder of Eldercare Outreach of Swan’s Island.
 She lives in Swan’s Island.
-She told us this story in June 2018.
+She told us this story, which first appeared at Death with Dignity National Center’s website, in June 2018.

 I survived my first bout with cancer nearly 30 years ago.
 Then, in April 2016, I was diagnosed with ovarian cancer.
 I was given a 5-year prognosis and I’m already two years into that time frame.
 I only feel comfortable planning out one year at a time and soon it will be even less.